-The Big Five is a popular alternative to Myers Briggs Type Indicator and the 16 Personalities model has been changed to resemble the Big Five more and more in later days.
+The OCEAN model is a popular alternative to Myers Briggs Type Indicator.
+If you study the transformation of the MBTI over time, the MBTI has come to resemble the Big Five more and more.

 A scientific method for classifying personality types, focusing on measuring and classifying easy to measure behaviour.

 A measurement on how outgoing you are.
 In the Myers Briggs, the more Introverted you are, the more likely you are to be reserved.
 The more Extroverted you are, the more likely you are to be Outgoing.